List of recorded monarchs in the Philippines: Kingdom of Luzon

 The Kingdom of Luzon was described as one of the more powerful and wealthier kingdoms in the archipelago.
 It was noted for its commerce, literacy, diplomacy, navy, and use of artillery.
-Its dominion ranged at least from Mindoro to Kapampangan lordships, with possibilities of greater extent suggested by the name of the kingdom.
-These gradually fell to the Kingdom of the Spains and the Indies starting in 1570, just as the Kingdom of Luzon was starting to adopt Islam.
+Its influence ranged at least from Mindoro to Kapampangan lordships, with possibilities of greater extent suggested by the name of the kingdom.
+The kingdom and its subjects began to fall under the Kingdom of the Spains and the Indies, starting in 1570, just as the Kingdom of Luzon was starting to adopt Islam.